hoangduytranuk/blender_manual/blender_docs/manual/animation/constraints/interface/common.rst

 especially as the :doc:`constraint stack </animation/constraints/interface/stack>` grows in complexity.

 The influence value is animatable, allowing constraints to be turned off, or partially on as needed.

+.. _bpy.ops.constraint.disable_keep_transform:

+The ``X`` button after the influence slider can be used to disable the constraint while trying to preserve the current object position.
+This may not work perfectly if other constraints remain active.